Ursula (The Little Mermaid): Part of Your Nightmare

-Ursula is the primary antagonist in the first book of the Disney Chills series, written by author Jennifer Brody under the name of Vera Strange.
+Ursula is the primary antagonist in the first book of the Disney Chills book series titled Part of Your Nightmare, written by author Jennifer Brody under the name of Vera Strange.
+The book was published on July 7, 2020.
 In the book, Ursula agrees to make protagonist Shelley more popular at her school.
 However, Shelley soon discovers that this deal comes with a price, one she may not be willing to pay.